Project goals and development principles

 The focus of implementation will be on research-based development of digital solutions for language learning and teaching.
 Materials produced by Kielibuusti and our networks will be collected in an open access online portal.

 The project comprises four sub-projects (work packages) that are interlinked and mutually supportive.
 The development of teaching in Swedish is included in each sub-project, whenever applicable […]

 The project is carried out collaboratively by Aalto University, the Haaga-Helia University of Applied Sciences, the University of Helsinki, the Laurea University of Applied Sciences and the Metropolia University of Applied Sciences […]

-In the spring of 2021, the Finnish government stated in its midterm policy review and spending limits discussion that the number of international degree students in Finland should be tripled by 2030, while increasing their […]
+In its midterm policy review and spending limits discussion of spring 2021, the Finnish government stated that the number of international degree students in Finland should be tripled by 2030, while increasing their […]